imkumar77/imkumar77/README.md

 ## Hi there 👋

-# 👋 Hi, I'm Rahul Kumar!
+# 👋 I'm Rahul Kumar!

 ## 🚀 Aspiring Business Analyst from India